-Russia overcome the horrid legacy of Soviet communism, which left the country on its knees in 1991. ...
-The Americans," write Washington Post editors, "came for the best of reasons. ... a generous hand was extended to post-Soviet Russia, offering the best of Western values and know-how."[78]
+"came for the best of reasons. ... a generous hand was extended to post-Soviet Russia, offering the best of Western values and know-how."
+75

 Indeed, western role in Russian transition is almost invariably represented as generous benevolence.
 While many among Russia's western helpers did come with sincere and honorable intentions, the whole project, insofar as it was determined by its command and control structure, was simply a massive, bald-faced criminal enterprise.